dimagi/dimagi_lake/README.md

 # Dimagi Lake
-Repository contains the code which is used for Form and cases ingestion into the Datalake.
+Repository contains the code for:
+ - Forms, Cases and Location ingestion into the Datalake
+ - Data aggregation Code for Data warehouse

 ## Menu